Creating Your First Projection

 Make sure to adjust the imported rates of return to account for specific product and portfolio management-related fees.

-Note that you can start the projections as of January 1 of the current year or as of January 1 of the following year.
+Note that you can start the projections as of January 1 of the current year or January 1 of the following year.
 Click Next to continue.

 4